Category: Transform / Advanced

 To drill down to the cross-tabular results using specific dimensions, remove any columns not required in the matrix table prior to inserting the Pivot action.

-Objective: Summarize the data below in a matrix table showing the number of medals won by Country (rows) and Season (columns).
+Example: Summarize the data below in a matrix table showing the number of medals won by Country (rows) and Season (columns).

 Source table: Winter Olympics medals